thedraken/escape-room/README.md

 Contains the room files, which all extend from the base.py room and implements the solve method

 #### base
-An abstract class holding some functions that are common among rooms, including opening of the relevant file to be solve in the room.
+An abstract class holding some functions that are common among rooms, including opening of the relevant file to be solved in the room.
 Also manages the logging of data in a consistent way